Fipsii/DaphniaDetector/Docker/Readme.md

 IMPORTANT NOTES:

 - Always keep the results folder empty before you start a new analysis
 - If the program is manually quit check the settings.yml settings, it might be necessary to reset the status_flag to 0 and the original_images folder back from /workspace/JPG to /workspace/images
+- If picture are not mirrored onto the host system try ```sudo service docker restart ```

 Credit: Philipp Kropf, Magdalena Mair and Matthias Schott, Corresponding mail: matthias.schott[at]uni-bayreuth.de
 ```